1852 United States presidential election: Liberty Party nomination

 The Liberty Party had ceased to become a significant political force after most of its members joined the Free Soil Party in 1848.
 Nonetheless, some of those who rejected the fusion strategy held a Liberty Party National Convention in Buffalo, New York.
 There were few delegates present, so a ticket was recommended and a later convention called.
 The Convention recommended Gerrit Smith of New York for president and Charles Durkee of Wisconsin for vice president.
 A second convention was held in Syracuse, New York, in early September 1852, but it too failed to draw enough delegates to select nominees.
 Yet a third convention gathered in Syracuse later that month and nominated William Goodell of New York for president and S.M.
 Bell of Virginia for vice president.
+A slate of electors nominated by the Liberty Party received 72 votes in New York.

 General election

 Fall campaign

 The Whigs' platform was almost indistinguishable from that of the Democrats, reducing the campaign to a contest between the personalities of the two candidates.
 The lack of clearcut issues between the two parties helped drive voter turnout down to its lowest level since 1836.
 The decline was further exacerbated by Scott's antislavery reputation, which decimated the Southern Whig vote at the same time as the pro-slavery Whig platform undermined the Northern Whig vote.
 After the Compromise of 1850 was passed, many of the southern Whig Party members broke with the party's key figure, Henry Clay.

 Finally, Scott's status as a war hero was somewhat offset by the fact that Pierce was himself a Mexican–American War brigadier general.

-The Democrats adopted the slogan: The Whigs we Polked in forty-four, We'll Pierce in fifty-two, playing on the names of Pierce and former President James K. Polk.
+The Democrats adopted the slogan: The Whigs we Polked in forty-four, We'll Pierce in fifty-two, playing on the names of Pierce and former president James K. Polk.

 Just nine days before the election, Webster died, causing many Union state parties to remove their slates of electors.
 The Union ticket appeared on the ballot in Georgia and Massachusetts, however.